 My husband, Dave, is not an entrepreneur by heart and never wanted to own a business, but I told him if we win he had to promise that we will open up a cake shop!
 Well, we did!

 On November 8th, 2012 we opened Cravings Alisha’s Cupcakes in Pleasant Grove, Utah.
 I’m living a dream!
 My son asked me recently, “if you could work anywhere you wanted, besides being a baker, what would it be?”, I looked at him and said, “nothing, I love my job so much, I can’t imagine doing anything else.”
 Truly I am so blessed I get to work and do what I love.

 Our small town cupcake bakery specializes in baking parties, cupcakes, cakes, cookies, bars, brownies (and so many more things)!
 I like to consider our cupcakes as mini gourmet desserts!
 It’s not just cake and frosting.
 Love goes into each flavor!
 We do pies and rolls for Thanksgiving.
 Our gluten-free menu has blown up and we have many gluten-free customers.

-Maybe in the future, we will expand but for now, we love our one little shop here in Pleasant Grove, Utah and are happy where we are!
+Maybe in the future, we will expand!
+But for now, we love our little shop here in Pleasant Grove, Utah and we are happy with where we are!